Actually it is. Don’t do it.

 Through the lens of materiality, the Sixth found a jury could conclude that the statements were “relatively strong evidence of age discrimination” because they were made by the decisionmaker, referred to plaintiff’s age and made in a relatively short span of time prior to her termination.

 Why does this wonky analysis matter?
 At Collins & Hunter we stay on top of current developments in the Sixth Circuit that we use to help our clients.
 We are not researching cases at the 11th hour before a filing deadline.
-We are staying on top of the most current jurisprudence in our practice area all the time.
+Our employment law attorneys stay on top of the most current jurisprudence in our practice area all the time.
 This is the difference we bring to the table, and the other side knows it.

 [i] Hannon v.
 Louisiana-Pacific Corp., No. 18-6334, 2019 U.S. App.
 LEXIS 28803 * (6th Cir.
 Sept.
 24, 2019) reversed Hannon v.
 Louisiana-Pacific Corp., 2018 U.S. Dist.
 LEXIS 198656 (M.D.
 Tenn.
 Nov.
 21, 2018) (Richardson, J.).